 In 2017, although I had been doing the work for years, I became a Community Health Worker (CHW) through the training at College of Southern Nevada.
 Due to my teaching experience and community work and knowledge I was asked to be an Instructor for the CHW Training Program at the college.
 I accepted the position in early 2018.
 In this role I’ve advocated to state legislators on the importance of certifying the community health worker role here in Nevada, and teach the students how to do that as well.
 I'm honored to be able to share my knowledge and teach more professionals to be advocates for their community.
 My belief is the old adage, "Each one, Teach One”.

 As you can see from my short list of accomplishments, I believe in reaching back and giving my time and energy to organizations and causes that uplift and empower communities.
 Looking back on my career path and journey, life has shown me that everything you’ve done will be used, and nothing will be wasted.
 That’s why it was so important for me to have started all ofmy businesses, in order to utilize all that I have, and all that I am to help others, which is my true purpose.

-Thanks so much for stopping by, and I hope you’ve enjoyed a walk through my journey to becoming a Public Health Servant Leader, Educator, Advocate, Writer, Editor and Author!
+Thanks so much for stopping by, and I hope you’ve enjoyed a walk through my journey to becoming a Public Health Servant Leader, Educator, Trainer, Author, Writer, Editor and Author!